bbcawodu/careadvisors-backend/docs/API_Version_2/Hospital_Web_Traffic_Data_API.md

     - Parameters are divided into 2 categories: "primary" and "secondary"

     - "Primary" parameters - One and exactly one of these parameters are required in every request.
-        - "name" corresponds to hospital_name.
+        - "hospital_name" corresponds to hospital_name.
             - Must be a string
             - all non ASCII characters must be url encoded
         - "id" corresponds to HospitalTrafficData class database id.